Nolan1324/CPXII-Windows-Scripts/README.md

 	* Reversible encryption: Disabled
 	* Password lockout attempts: 5
 	* Audits: all on SUCCESS and FAILURE

+## Scripts
+	* *7* - [security_templates/CyberPatriot.inf](security_templates/CyberPatriot.inf) - not a script, but can be easily imported and configured to quickly set password policy, account lockout policy, audit policy, and security options

 ----- To be continued ---->